danielabar/meblog/src/markdown/reflections-on-effective-teams.md

 The topic of estimates is way too large to fully cover in this post, and somewhat out of scope so I've only touched on it.
 Give a listen to this podcast from Freakonomics on <a class="markdown-link" href="https://freakonomics.com/podcast/heres-why-all-your-projects-are-always-late-and-what-to-do-about-it/">why all your projects are always late</a> for an insightful and entertaining take.
 </aside>

-The other aspect of psychological safety is what happens when someone makes a mistake that has a serious impact such as data loss.
+Another aspect of psychological safety is what happens when someone makes a mistake that has a serious impact such as data loss?
 It's important to not assign blame to the individual but rather, look to how the system can be improved so no one else can ever make this mistake again.
 For example, is there some connection between the dev and production environments that shouldn't exist?
 Was some operational documentation out of date?
-Should every developers shell profile include logic to automatically turn the title bar or prompt red when connecting to production?
+Should every developers shell profile include logic to turn the prompt red when connecting to production?
 Every mistake is an opportunity to improve systems and documentation.
 On the other hand if an individual "gets in trouble" for admitting to a mistake, you can be sure that no one will ever admit to a mistake again, which makes the entire matter worse.

 ## Conclusion